Presidency of George W. Bush: September 11 attacks

 Terrorism had emerged as an important national security issue in the Clinton administration, and it became one of the dominant issues of the Bush administration.
 In the late 1980s, Osama bin Laden had established al-Qaeda, a militant Sunni Islamist multi-national organization that sought to overthrow Western-backed governments in Saudi Arabia, Jordan, Egypt, and Pakistan.
-In response to Saudi Arabia's decision to begin hosting U.S. soldiers in 1991, al-Qaeda had begun a terrorist campaign against U.S. targets, orchestrating attacks such as the 1998 USS Cole bombing.
+In response to Saudi Arabia's decision to begin hosting U.S. soldiers in 1991, al-Qaeda had begun a terrorist campaign against U.S. targets, orchestrating attacks such as the 1998 United States embassy bombings and the 2000 USS Cole bombing.
 During Bush's first months in office, U.S. intelligence organizations intercepted communications indicating that al-Qaeda was planning another attack on the United States, but foreign policy officials were unprepared for a major attack on the United States.
 Bush was briefed on al-Qaeda's activities, but focused on other foreign policy issues during his first months in office.

 On September 11, 2001, al-Qaeda terrorists hijacked four airliners and flew two of them into the twin towers of the World Trade Center in New York City, destroying both 110-story skyscrapers.
-Another plane crashed into Pentagon, and a fourth plane was brought down in Pennsylvania following a struggle between the terrorists and the aircraft's passengers.
+A third plane crashed into Pentagon, and a fourth plane was brought down in Pennsylvania following a struggle between the terrorists and the aircraft's passengers.
 The attacks had a profound effect on many Americans, who felt vulnerable to international attacks for the first time since the end of the Cold War.
 Appearing on national television on the night of the attacks, Bush promised to punish those who had aided the attacks, stating, "we will make no distinction between the terrorists who committed these acts and those who harbor them."
 In the following days, Bush urged the public to renounce hate crimes and discrimination against Muslim-Americans and Arab-Americans.
-He also declared a "War on Terror", instituting new domestic and foreign policies in an effort to prevent future terrorist attacks.
+He also declared a "war on terror", instituting new domestic and foreign policies in an effort to prevent future terrorist attacks.